 You have been diagnosed with chronic bronchitis.
-With this condition, you cough up mucus and feel short of breath for 3 months or more each year for at least 2 years in a row.
+With this condition, you cough up mucus for 3 months or more each year for at least 2 years in a row.

 Here is how you can take care of yourself at home:

-If you smoke, quit.
+If you smoke, get help to quit.
 This is the best thing you can do for your bronchitis and overall health.

 Try a stop-smoking program.
-There are even telephone and internet programs.
+There are even telephone and online programs.